 The Myeloproliferative neoplasms (MPNs) are a group of blood cancers.
-MPNs are a chronic condition and are prone to worsen over time.
-The term typically includes three diseases: essential thrombocythemia (ET), polycythemia vera (PV) and myelofibrosis (MF).
+MPNs are a chronic condition and tend to worsen over time.
+The term includes three diseases: essential thrombocythemia (ET), polycythemia vera (PV), and myelofibrosis (MF).
 This fact sheet provides information on polycythemia vera.

-People living with PV and their caregivers often feel isolated and are unsure where to go for help and information.
-It is important to talk with your health care team to find the correct information about living with PV and support to address long-term care issues.
+People living with PV and their caregivers often feel isolated and are unsure where to go for help and facts about the disease.
+Talk with your health care team about the best sources of information on living with PV.
 The good news is that the number of resources for people with MPNs is growing.

-If you or a loved one has been diagnosed with PV, you may have many questions about the disease, treatment options and questions about how the diagnosis affects your quality of life.
+If you or a loved one has been diagnosed with PV, you may have many questions about the disease, treatment options, and how the diagnosis affects your quality of life.